Design by www.stephengraphics.com

 Copyright © Jean Shaw - all rights reserved

-I live in a small village called Littleport set in the fenland countryside of East Anglia in UK.
+I live in a small village called Littleport.
+It is set in the fenland countryside of East Anglia in UK.

-Suddenly our quiet streets came alive to the distinctive sight and sound of hog riders as they rode through on their Harley-Davidson’s.
+However, one weekend in 2003 our quiet streets came alive to the distinctive sight and sound of hog riders as they rode through on their Harley-Davidson’s.

-Well,our village is the ancestral home of William Sylvester Harley of the Harley-Davidson name.
+You see our village is the ancestral home of William Sylvester Harley of the Harley-Davidson name.
 In actual fact his father, (who was also called William) was born in 1835 in the street where I live, and there are still several of the Harley family living in the area.

-Littleport claims fame by association, and now has an expensive metal statue of a Harley opposite St George’s Church, which was commissioned to celebrate the 100th birthday of what’s probably the world’s most famous motor bike.
+Littleport claims fame by association, and now has an expensive metal statue of a Harley opposite St George’s Church.
+It was commissioned to celebrate the 100th birthday of what’s probably the world’s most famous motor bike.

-Littleport Riots in 1816, and the terrible floods in 1947, that’s probably how Littleport will best be remembered.
+Apart from the Littleport Riots in 1816, and the terrible floods in 1947, that’s probably how this small village will best be remembered.

-It's generally a quiet place which most people will never have heard of, but at least now if anyone asks if you know the connection between Harley-Davidson and Littleport you'll be able to tell them.
+It's generally a quiet place.
+Most people will never have heard of it but at least now if anyone asks what the connection between Harley-Davidson and Littleport is, you'll be able to tell them.

 If you want to know what I think about the place you can read my poem: